pyvec/naucse_render/README.md

 * API version 0.3
   * A course may have information about "edit info", specifying where the course's sources can be edited.
-(This is only set when compiling courses; in other cases the caller should know ehrer the code lives.)
+(This is only set when compiling courses; in other cases, the caller should know where the code lives.)

-* The `slug` is now optional; if not given (or given as the empty string), the data is loaded from `course.yml` rather than a file in `runs/` or `courses/`.
+* The `slug` is now optional; if not given (or given as the empty string), the data is loaded from `course.yml` (in the given `path`, by default the current directory) rather than a file in `runs/` or `courses/`.

 ### naucse_render 1.4